Sports coaching - host organisation

 Professional recognition for your volunteers

-Coaches earn the New Zealand Certificate in Sport Coaching (Level 3), nationally recognised on the NZ Qualifications Framework.
+Coaches who successfully complete the programme earn the New Zealand Certificate in Sport Coaching (Level 3), nationally recognised on the New Zealand Qualifications Framework.

-• Free for New Zealand and Australian citizens/residents aged 16years+
+• Free for eligible New Zealand and Australian citizens or residents aged 16+

-• Flexible learning: about 1 hour/week spent completing course questions or planning/completing practical work (self-directed), in addition to online sessions and on-the-job learning with their team
+• Flexible learning: Around one hour per week completing course questions or planning and completing practical work, in addition to online sessions and on-the-job learning with their team

-• Supportive online sessions throughout the course (60min sessions) - no travel, minimal disruption
+• Online support: Six facilitated online sessions throughout the programme (60min sessions) - no travel required

-• All learning happens with their own team
+• Learn while coaching: Practical learning happens with their own team

 What your club needs to provide